The following are Jersey Cares Volunteer Stars...they all exceeded our expectations and inspired others through their leadership.

 Join an elite team of Jersey Cares volunteer leaders this spring as a Spring Seasons of Service Project Coordinators (PC's)!
 PC's provide leadership in Jersey Cares’ recurring volunteer opportunities by serving as a liaison between volunteers, nonprofit partners, and Jersey Cares.
 They encourage volunteers to “Be the Change” and provide directions during projects.
 Give back, build skills and attend networking opportunities to meet like-minded people like you.

-Mecca Keyes returned from her 2012 vacation newly inspired and dedicated to make a difference.
+Mecca Keyes returned from her 2012 vacation newly inspired and dedicated to making a difference.
 She committed herself to become more involved socially and politically.
 A quick Google search led her to the Jersey Cares website and the opportunity to volunteer with Marketplace in Hillside, a project organizing food donations at the Community Foodbank of New Jersey, which is in her Newark community.
 Mecca has been volunteering at this project ever since and currently serves as its Project Coordinator.
 She enjoys serving in the community in which she lives, meeting the wonderful people who work and volunteer at the Food Bank, and providing food to areas that are essentially food deserts and in desperate need.
 Mecca became a Project Coordinator after realizing it would be a good link to her professional skills in Project Management.
 In addition to her volunteer work, Mecca is working on her post-Master degree in Community Economic Development from Pennsylvania State World Campus and she enjoys reading, cooking and watching Netflix documentaries.
 She makes sure all first-time volunteers get a warm welcome and a tour and brief history of the Food Bank.
 Her advice to new volunteers is to dress with safety in mind and to come back and volunteer again.

 David Jurman has been a life-long volunteer with Jersey Cares since its inception in 1993.
 Every month, for the last 23 years, David has participated in our Hunger Helpers in Newark program at the Saint John’s Soup Kitchen giving back to those in need.
 Throughout his time volunteering, he’s developed a sense of community and family that exists between Jersey Cares and the staff at the Soup Kitchen, which he has found rewarding and satisfying.
 He chose Jersey Cares because “what is especially appealing to me is the mission of Jersey Cares which is trying to make a positive difference which they to do in such an impactful way.”
 Not only has he volunteered for the last two decades, he has also been a Project Coordinator leading many volunteer groups attending Hunger Helpers in Newark.
 David became a leader because “the opportunity to lead a group of like-minded individuals engaged in social action led me to want to become a PC.”
 David’s commitment and dedication to Jersey Cares has set a tremendous example for all our volunteers who wish to lead in our various volunteer opportunities offered.
-When he isn’t volunteering in Newark, he’s busy travelling all around the world or attending performing arts.
+When he isn’t volunteering in Newark, he’s busy traveling all around the world or attending performing arts.